 Mom-shaming is a trend that has been on the rise.
 Honestly, it has always existed, but now, we have a name for it and know how unhealthy it is in our society.
 This is largely because of how social media brought it to light.
 Mom-shaming can cover a wide variety of topics, and it’s something based in judgment.
 But we don’t have to put up with it.

-Let’s learn to recognize mom-shaming when we see it and explore some ways to combat mom-shamers in our lives.
+Let’s learn to recognize and stop mom-shaming when we see it and explore some ways to combat mom-shamers in our lives.

 As I was washing the dishes a few days ago, I had a lot on my mind.
 I was pondering why people judge others… I try not to do it myself, and sometimes my mind even forgets how harsh people can be.

 Someone in my mom’s group on social media recently posted a video.
 I wasn’t even going to post the video here, but I decided that it’s worth it for you to listen to it.
 Check out the video HERE.

 In summary, the woman in the video complains about new parents who are asking for specific recipes on specific dates for their meal train.
 She says that people have “Lost their ever-lovin’ minds”, and goes on to say that it’s not okay for new parents to ask for this.
 She calls them many names and says how she thinks people should do it different.

 I thought the mom in my group who posted this video was asking if other mothers shared the same opinion as the woman in the video, so I shared my opinion.
 But one mother shut down all of our opinions with four words:

 What is Mom-Shaming?